interlay/interlay.github.io/docs/collator/guide.md

 # Setting up a Collator

-Running a Collator will allow you to sync and verify the integrity of the BTC-Parachain.
+Running a Collator will allow you to sync and verify the integrity of the interBTC bridge.
 To get started, follow this guide.

 At the end of this document you will have: